A Literary City Guide to New Orleans

 New Orleans, Mon Amour

-The Romanian born novelist, poet, and translator Andrei Codrescu offers a selection of essays spanning twenty years spent in his adopted home, New Orleans.
-In deft prose, Codrescu recalls learning to become a NOLAian, becoming acquainted with some of its eccentric residents, and taking a stint leading a Mardi Gras parade route.
+The Romanian-born novelist and National Public Radio correspondent Andrei Codrescu offers a selection of essays spanning from 1985 to 2005.
+They chart his love affair with his adopted home of New Orleans and end with an afterward about Katrina.
+In deft prose, Codrescu recalls learning to become a NOLAian, becoming acquainted with some of the city’s eccentric residents and taking a stint leading a Mardi Gras parade route.

 The New Orleans Review: A New Orleans-based and international minded arts and literature journal.

-New Orleans Poetry Festival and Small Press Fair: Happens every April.
+New Orleans Poetry Festival and Small Press Fair: This takes place every April.

-The Tennessee Williams / New Orleans Literary Festival: This massive festival happens every March.
+The Tennessee Williams/New Orleans Literary Festival: This massive festival takes place every March.